\\\ Winter Dog Care

 “My dog was visibly shivering whilst out walking.
 I didn’t know I should walk him less.”

-Shorter Dog Walks
+Taking Shorter Winter Dog Walks

 It’s better to walk your dog less when the weather is really cold to prevent pets from getting very cold which can lead to hypothermia.
-Dog extremities suffer the most, their ears, nose and paws when out in cold temperatures.
+Dog extremities suffer the most, their ears, nose, and paws when out in cold temperatures.
 Walking on cold ice can be a numbing experience.

-If you’re walking once a day, then mid morning – lunchtime is best when the temperature has almost reached the maximum for the day and the limited light is at it’s best.
+If you’re walking once a day, then mid-morning – lunchtime is best when the temperature has almost reached the maximum for the day and the limited light is at its best.

 Most dogs can wear dog jackets or jumpers during colder weather, with the exception of dogs suited to winter climates such as St Bernard and the Alaskan malamutes who do not need any coat for additional warmth.